b-davies/b-davies.github.io/about.md

 permalink: /about/
 tags: about
 ---
-I'm an archaeologist who does digital things.
-I do research at a [university](https://faculty.utah.edu/u6023090-Benjamin_Andrew_Davies/hm/index.hml).
-Sometimes I [teach](https://b-davies.github.io/teaching).
-Sometimes I also [tweet](http://twitter.com/ba_davies) and [blog](http://simulatingcomplexity.wordpress.com) and [git](http://github.com/b-davies).
+I'm an archaeologist interested in mobility, population dynamics, and human adaptations to climate change.
+I draw on computational techniques in my work, and I am interested in how digital technology is used to learn about and interact with the past.
+I am a Postdoctoral Research Associate at the [University of Utah](https://faculty.utah.edu/u6023090-Benjamin_Andrew_Davies/hm/index.hml).
+I [teach](https://b-davies.github.io/teaching).
+Sometimes I [tweet](http://twitter.com/ba_davies) and [blog](http://simulatingcomplexity.wordpress.com) and [git](http://github.com/b-davies).